GameStop slides, silver spree stalls as retail traders run out of road

 The broker has also held talks with banks about raising another $1 billion in debt, people familiar with the matter told Reuters.

-Analysts at financial institutions continued to predict the action was likely to fade, it was just a question of how soon.
+Analysts at financial institutions continued to predict the action, which has drawn the attention of regulators, politicians and celebrities, was likely to fade, it was just a question of how soon.

-“With volumes in all the hot stocks collapsing, silver attack met by margin, Robinhood having to seek fresh collateral at a rampant speed, the signals that the retail mania could unravel rapidly are aligning,” said Mark Taylor, a London-based equity sales trader with financial group Mirabaud.
+“The hope factor of this stock is very big,” said Chris Bailey, strategist at Raymond James.

+“So over this year, does the share price continue to go down?
+The answer is yes.
+We’ve seen it with internet shares in 2000 and so I think it will happen again.”

 SHOWDOWN

-The surge in day-trading mania has boosted the price of assets ranging from cryptocurrencies to new stock market listings.

-In London a sign of still-strong demand came from online greeting-card retailer Moonpig, which leapt 25% in its debut on Tuesday.
+In London, a sign of still-strong demand came from online greeting-card retailer Moonpig, which leapt 25% in its debut on Tuesday, while emerging markets research house Tellimer pointed to Ping An Insurance and Tencent as being ripe for a short squeeze in Asia.

-With financial regulators eyeing the action, Robinhood continued to roll back trading curbs on Monday, raising trading limits on GameStop to 20 shares from four.

-Weak prices in pre-market trade may serve as a guide to where the phenomenon is headed next, although broader markets appeared to be moving on from jitters the frenzied buying had triggered and S&P 500 futures rose 0.9% on stimulus hopes.
+Broader markets appeared to be moving on from the jitters the frenzied buying has triggered, and S&P 500 futures rose 0.8% on stimulus hopes.
 [MKTS/GLOB]

+Tesla Inc billionaire entrepreneur Elon Musk, whose candid tweets about certain companies helped send shares soaring last month, said he was taking another break from Twitter.

 The number of shorted GameStop shares has fallen by more than half in a week, analytics firm S3 Partners said on Monday, although the videogame retailer remained the sixth-biggest short by value.